Algorithms for weighted independent transversals and strong colouring: FindWeightIT

-Since $\Delta < b/2$ and $\epsilon = \frac{1}{8 b^2}$ and $b$ is bounded by a constant, $\FITBD$ runs in $\poly(n)$ time.
-The only non-trivial thing to check is that the loop at line~\ref{whilevloop} terminates after $\poly(n)$ iterations.
-Each execution of line~\ref{ifBDreturn} moves a vertex of $Y$ into $M$, and the vertex $x \in \mathcal V(v) \cap M$ that is removed is not in $Y$ because $Y$ is a PIT (and hence each block contains at most one element of $Y$).
-Thus each iteration of the loop increases $|Y\cap M|$ by one, so it terminates after at most $n$ iterations. \end{proof}
+Next, let us check that each subproblem on weight function $w^{(i)}$ runs in $\poly(n, |w|)$ time.
+The entries of $w^{(i)}$ are changed from $w = w^{(0)}$ by at most $\Delta i$, and so arithmetic operations take $\poly(n, |w|)$ time. $\FITBD$ runs in $\poly(n)$ time since $\Delta < b/2$ and $\epsilon = \frac{1}{8 b^2}$ and $b$ is fixed.
+Finally, each execution of line~\ref{ifBDreturn} moves a vertex of $Y$ into $M$, and the vertex that gets removed from that block was not in $Y$ because $Y$ is a PIT and so the block contains at most one element of $Y$.
+Thus each iteration of the loop increases $|Y\cap M|$ by one, so it terminates within $n$ iterations. \end{proof}

-\begin{lemma} The set $M$ returned by $\FWPIT$ is an IT of $G$ with respect to $\mathcal V$. \end{lemma} \begin{proof} We show this by strong induction on $\Phi(w)$.
-If $\FITBD(G[W];\cW)$ returns an IT, then $M$ is defined in line~\ref{ifITreturn} to be this same IT.
-Since $G[W]$ is an induced subgraph and $\cW$ is the restriction of $\cV$ to $W$, this is also an IT of $G, \cV$.
+\begin{lemma} The set $M$ returned by $\FWPIT$ is an IT of $G$ with respect to $\mathcal V$. \end{lemma} \begin{proof} We show this by strong induction on the runtime of $\FWPIT$.
+If $\FITBD(G[W],\cW, \epsilon)$ returns an IT, then $M$ is defined in line~\ref{ifITreturn} to be this same IT.
+Since $G[W]$ is an induced subgraph and $\cW$ is the restriction of $\cV$ to $W$, this is also an IT of $G$ with respect to $\cV$.

-Otherwise, when $\FITBD(G[W];\cW)$ returns a set $\cB$ of blocks and a set $D$ of vertices, $\FWPIT$ is recursively applied to obtain a set $M$ (line~\ref{recur}) with a weight function $w'$.
-By Proposition~\ref{index}, this has $0 \leq \Phi(w') < \Phi(w)$ strictly.
-By the induction hypothesis applied to $w'$, we know that $M$ is an IT with respect to $\mathcal V$.
+Otherwise, when $\FITBD(G[W],\cW,\epsilon)$ returns a set $\cB$ of blocks and a set $D$ of vertices, $\FWPIT$ is recursively applied to obtain a set $M$ (line~\ref{recur}).
+The runtime on this recursive subproblem is clearly less than the runtime of the overall algorithm itself.
+So by the induction hypothesis, $M$ is an IT with respect to $\mathcal V$.

 The set $M$ remains a transversal throughout the loop at line~\ref{whilevloop} because line~\ref{ifBDreturn} adds a vertex $v\in Y\setminus M$ to $M$ and removes the vertex of $M$ in the same block as $v$.
-Also, $M$ remains an independent set since $v$ satisfies $N(v)\cap M=\emptyset$.
-Thus $M$ is an IT of $G$ with respect to $\mathcal V$. \end{proof}
+Also, $M$ remains an independent set since $N(v)\cap M=\emptyset$.
+Thus $M$ at the end is an IT of $G$ with respect to $\mathcal V$. \end{proof}

 Thus $\FWPIT$ terminates quickly and returns an IT.
 It remains to show that the resulting IT $M$ has high weight.
 We first show a few preliminary results.

 \begin{proposition} The value of $w'(M)$ does not decrease during any iteration of the loop at line~\ref{whilevloop}. \end{proposition} \begin{proof} Let $v$ be the vertex chosen in line~\ref{vY'}, let $U = \mathcal V(v)$ be the block containing $v$ and let $a = w ^{\text{max}} (U)$.
 By the definition of $Y$ (line~\ref{Y}), we know that $v \in W$ and that $v$ has exactly one neighbour in $D$.
 Thus $w(v)= a$ and $w'(v)=w(v)-1= a - 1$.